-Module choices within the Sociology Department
+Module choices within the Sociology department

 There are a range of sociological modules to choose from within the department which cover a variety of concepts and authors.
 There are more contemporary modules as well as those that cover the historical elements of society and its formation.

 I found that this structure and freedom of choice allowed me to learn a range of theories and concepts across my degree.
 As a finalist, I am planning on claiming a specialism, yet I have not been restricted throughout my degree to choose options that only fall into the specialism category.
-Rather, I have been able to have a taste of different modules through 1st and 2nd year before choosing what I want to specialize in for final year.
+Rather, I have been able to have a taste of different modules through 1st and 2nd year before choosing what I want to specialise in for my final year.

-Other universities I looked at before applying did not have such a loose structure but more of a rigid one that had little room to manoeuvre as a student.
-This is the first reason I chose sociology at Warwick.
+Other universities I looked at before applying did not have such a loose structure, but more of a rigid one that had little room to manoeuvre as a student.
+This is the first reason I chose Sociology at Warwick.

-Module choices outside of the Department
+Module choices outside of the department

-I have friends who have also chosen modules from Warwick Business School (WBS) as they want to go into marketing or similar lines of work.
+I have friends who have also chosen modules from Warwick Business School (WBS), as they want to go into Marketing or similar lines of work.

 15 CAT modules

 Sociology offers mainly 15 CAT modules.
-What this means is that you study the topic for just a single term rather than across 2 terms like 30 CAT modules do.
+What this means is that you study the topic for just a single term rather than across 2 terms, like 30 CAT modules do.
 I personally feel this is beneficial as you get the opportunity to study more modules across your degree.

 Why you should consider Sociology at Warwick